Probate Q&A Series

 Key Steps to Resolve Paternity Disputes

-• Initiate a legitimation action under N.C.
-Gen. Stat. § 49-10 if no prior acknowledgment exists.
+• Initiate a legitimation proceeding under N.C.
+Gen. Stat. § 49-10 if no prior basis for inheritance exists.

-• Gather documentary proof: birth records, signed acknowledgments, or affidavits.
+• Gather documentary proof: birth records, affidavits of parentage, or other admissible evidence.

 • Request court-ordered genetic testing when necessary to confirm biological relationship.